How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays: Exact limits of DMFT

-In the case in which non-linearities can be discarded, the spin variables can be replaced by bosonic ones, resulting into a gaussian action of a single atom that can be integrated out exactly.
+In the case in which nonlinearities can be discarded, the spin variables can be replaced by bosonic ones, resulting into a gaussian action of a single atom that can be integrated out exactly.
 Importantly, this results into a self-energy for the auxiliary bosons that is local in space $\Pi_{r r'} = \Pi_{\rm loc} \delta_{r r'}$-- this is the case because the atoms are only coupled to each other through the auxiliary bosons.
-One can also show that the boson-atom lattice model, being entirely quadratic, can be exactly mapped onto the impurity model \eqref{eq:n_sbAction} with a cavity construction where all other sites are integrated out.
-Since these are the two assumptions on which DMFT rests \cite{georgesRozenberg1996,aokiWerner2014}, this approach becomes exact in this non-interacting regime.
-We confirmed this numerically, as shown by Fig. \ref{fig:keldysh_k0a=pi} where the local Green's functions computed via DMFT and the non-interacting bosons model agree, outside of the subwavelength regime (for $k_0 a > \pi$).
-The two instead deviate in the subwavelength regime ($k_0 a < \pi$), as it is later shown in Fig. \ref{fig:keldysh}, because non-linearities become important there as pointed out in the main text.
-We remark that the non-crossing approximation (NCA) used to solve the impurity problem introduces a further approximation, which is controlled when the emitters are weakly coupled.
-This eventually limits our DMFT/NCA approach at low $k_0 a$ values and weak drives, for which the emitters behave collectively.
+One can also show that the boson-spin lattice model, being entirely quadratic, can be exactly mapped onto the impurity model \eqref{eq:n_sbAction} with a cavity construction where all other sites are integrated out.
+Since these are the two assumptions on which DMFT rests \cite{georgesRozenberg1996,aokiWerner2014}, this approach becomes exact in this noninteracting regime.
+This is shown numerically in Fig. \ref{fig:keldysh_k0a=pi}, where the local Green's functions computed via DMFT and the noninteracting bosons model agree, outside of the subwavelength regime (for $k_0 a > \pi$).
+We remark that the non-crossing approximation (NCA) of the impurity problem introduces a further approximation, but here this is controlled because the interactions between different emitters are relatively weak.
+The two quantities instead are shown to deviate in the subwavelength regime where interactions are stronger ($k_0 a < \pi$) in Fig. \ref{fig:keldysh}.
+This eventually limits our DMFT/NCA approach at low $k_0 a$ values and weak drives, for which the emitters behave strongly collectively.